Skip to content

 • Row 74 — firmware action bar (bottom). nOSh-runtime-owned.

 Cartridges never draw on Row 0 or Row 74.
-CIPHER glyphs never render on the primary grid (one sanctioned exception: the Null cartridge, per CLAUDE.md Spec Hygiene Rule 6 + ADR-0015 §3a).
+CIPHER glyphs never render on the primary grid (one sanctioned exception: the Null cartridge, per canonical-spec.md Spec Hygiene Rule 6 + ADR-0015 §3a).
 All other CIPHER content goes to the auxiliary-display.md.

-For the panel model, resolution, text grid dimensions, font cell, color, and display modes, see CLAUDE.md Canonical Hardware Specification.
+For the panel model, resolution, text grid dimensions, font cell, color, and display modes, see Canonical Hardware Specification.

 ⚠ LEGACY (superseded twice — by ADR-0027 on 2026-06-07, then by ADR-0036 on 2026-06-13).
 The 960×600 logical framebuffer / 12×24 cell / 32 px letterbox / SDL composition model below is retired.
-Canonical geometry is now a 1024×600 RGB565 framebuffer with per-region cell density via integer-scaled 8×8 glyphs (128×75 = 1× cell ceiling: 1024 = 128×8, 600 = 75×8), rendered by the KN-86 native framebuffer renderer directly to /dev/fb0 — no logical framebuffer, no Linux console PSF, no setfont, no tty1 handoff, no letterbox.
-The detailed rewrite of this section + the /dev/fb0 kiosk bring-up (replacing the SDL/HDMI steps below) is tracked in the nOSh re-flow task.
+Canonical geometry is now a 1024×600 RGB565 framebuffer with per-region cell density via integer-scaled 8×8 glyphs (128×75 = 1× cell ceiling: 1024 = 128×8, 600 = 75×8), rendered by the KN-86 native framebuffer renderer into an SDL3 RGB565 surface — no logical framebuffer, no Linux console PSF, no setfont, no tty1 handoff, no letterbox.
+(Updated 2026-07-27: the /dev/fb0 kiosk bring-up this note used to promise never shipped.
+The device runs the same SDL3 host as the desktop, over KMSDRM — see ADR-0036 Amendment Log 2026-07-27.)
+The detailed rewrite of this section is tracked in the nOSh re-flow task.
 Retained here as design history until that lands.

 Per ADR-0014 (Accepted 2026-04-21 — superseded):

 • Logical framebuffer: 960×600 pixels.
-KN86_FRAMEBUFFER_WIDTH = 960; KN86_FRAMEBUFFER_HEIGHT = 600 in kn86-emulator/src/types.h.
+KN86_FRAMEBUFFER_WIDTH = 960; KN86_FRAMEBUFFER_HEIGHT = 600 in runtime/src/types.h.

 • Physical cell: 12×24 px on the Elecrow.
 KN86_CELL_WIDTH = 12; KN86_CELL_HEIGHT = 24.